cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 Finally, we need to fill in some of the global variables we used throughout the code.
 With equations using two numbers from 0 to 999, there's 998k possible data points.
-Let's use about a sixteenth of that for our data, and a quarter of that for testing, meaning we'll train on ~ 50k data points and validate on ~ 14k different data points.
-Here's my config:
+Let's use 30k of those for our dataset, and validate on 10% of that, meaning we'll train on about 2.7% of possible equations, and have to generalize to the remaining 97.3%.
+That may sound impressive, but Deep Learning is actually used to facing much more dire odds.

+Here's my complete config:

 {% highlight python %}
 MIN_NUMBER = 0
 MAX_NUMBER = 999

 MAX_N_EXAMPLES = (MAX_NUMBER - MIN_NUMBER) ** 2
-N_EXAMPLES = int(round(MAX_N_EXAMPLES / 16.))
+N_EXAMPLES = 30000
 N_FEATURES = len(CHARS)
 MAX_NUMBER_LENGTH_LEFT_SIDE = len(str(MAX_NUMBER))
 MAX_NUMBER_LENGTH_RIGHT_SIDE = MAX_NUMBER_LENGTH_LEFT_SIDE + 1
 MAX_EQUATION_LENGTH = (MAX_NUMBER_LENGTH_LEFT_SIDE * 2) + 4
 MAX_RESULT_LENGTH = MAX_NUMBER_LENGTH_RIGHT_SIDE + 1

-SPLIT = .25
+SPLIT = .1
-EPOCHS = 100
+EPOCHS = 200
-BATCH_SIZE = 64
+BATCH_SIZE = 256
 {% endhighlight %}

 Finally, we can start training.
 Either call `main()` from the shell, or store